I'm Drunk, I Love You: Critical reception

 The film was met with positive reactions from critics.
 Oggs Cruz of Rappler described the film as "more than just a love story", and said: "[T]he film is an ode to intoxication, whether with alcohol or silly emotions.
 It celebrates the pleasures of the present, while poking fun at the idiocies of the past and worrying about the future."
 Mari-an Santos of Philippine Entertainment Portal praised Salvador and Avelino's chemistry onscreen, and said: "The movie is a trip.
 A beautiful, colorful one that, if you are willing to strap yourself up for the ride, you will enjoy anyway."
 Blogger Louie Baharom of Live Love Cinema gave 4/5, and described it as "[A]n emotionally sincere wake-up call to the millennials and everybody else who get blinded by affections; a cheery celebration of one’s own youth and the idea of it being something that just bursts like a bubble – all kept at a steady pace that pinches the heart, ignites the soul, and gets us to appreciate and savor every passing second as in life."
 Philbert Dy of The Neighborhood said, "[The film] exudes a yearning for the carefree days of being young and drunk and in love, all the while acknowledging how that could never last."

 Sequel

-On October 17, 2018, Director JB Habac confirmed that a sequel is in the works and that he was still in the process of finishing the script.
+On October 17, 2018, director JP Habac confirmed that a sequel is in the works and that he was still in the process of finishing the script.